When to file a home insurance claim

 - Gather all documentation that supports the claim, including photos and all receipts for expenditures.
 Having a completed and up-to-date home inventory can make this process easier.

-- Prepare for the visit by the assigned claim field adjuster and answer all questions honestly and thoroughly.
+- Prepare for a visit by the assigned claim field adjuster and answer all questions honestly and thoroughly.

 - Obtain replacement, repair or rebuilding estimates from reputable contractors.
 Working with a contractor that is in the provider’s “network” may make the claims process go faster, especially if a claim for supplemental damage is needed.

-Initially, setting up your policy with a homeowners insurance company with positive reviews for their claims experience may be beneficial to help you have a good experience when filing an insurance claim.
+Initially, setting up your policy with a homeowners insurance company with positive reviews for their claims experience may be beneficial and improve the odds that you have a good experience when filing an insurance claim.

 Frequently asked questions